bjshumway/Udacity-Data-Engineering-Captsone-Project/readme.md

 I think the earlier paragraph "How is Airflow Incorporated" largely answers this question.
 However I should point out the advantages of amazon redshift.
 First, since its in the cloud, you don't have to deal with the difficult decisions of building a custom database.
 You don't have to, for example, "buy more ram", or "deal with power outages" etc. Now where Amazon Redshift really shines is that it's built primarilly for data-warehousing.
 For example, it uses columnar format (instead of row formatting) which while making complex queires rather slow.... since data-warehousing queires are pretty straightforward (let's face it... a star schema lends itself to simple queires) the query time is much faster.
 Queries where you need to lookup subsets of your data... for example, a sum on a "salary" column, become much faster with columnar formatting because all of the data is gathered right away from the single column... you don't have to go hunting through row-after-row of data... meaning less hard-drive disk-seeks.
 Redshift also uses distkeys to split your query so that it can be run on multiple processors simultaniously.

 ## The steps of the process.
+To run the code you will need an environment setup for Amazon Redshift and Apache Airflow.
+You will want to enter two 'connections' into Aifrlow... namely one for Redshift (i.e. the host, the port, the connection type of "PostGres", etc.)... and the one for AWS (the usernam/password, namely the AWS Access Key and the AWS Secret Key).
+I used the environment already setup for me by Udacity in their project "Data Pipelines"... so dear reader if you are grading this project, please check there to see my code in that project... you can run it there.
+Once the environment is setup, you can run "/opt/airflow/start.sh" to start the airflow server.
+Then navigate to the server URL, and you will see the DAG called "imdb_analysis13".
+The DAG should start running by default... but if it doesn't then make sure the DAG is turned "On".
+If it still doesn't start running right away, then you can click the 'run' button to run the DAG.

+Once the DAG starts running here are the steps it takes:

+### Task 1: Start Operator
+This simply notes that the DAG started running

+### Task 2 & 3: (Run simultaniously) stage_titles_to_redshift  & stage_title_ratings_to_redshift
+These run the "COPY" command to copy the two files from S3 to Redshift

+### Task 4: load_media_table
+This builds the fact table "media" by querying the two staging tables

+### Task 5,6,7,8: (Run simultaniously) load_genres_dimension_table load_rating_dimension_table, load_runtime_dimension_table, load_year_dimension_table
+This builds the dimension tables

+### Task 9: run_quality_checks
+This runs two data quality checks (discussed below)

+### Task 10: End Operator
+This simply notes that the DAG finished running

+### Here is a full synopsis of how the ETL pipeline flows start to finish:
 First, we use Amazon S3 to store the two files "title.basics.tsv" and "title.rating.tsv"... in the real world we would probably use a database connection the IMDB's servers (after negotiating a business deal with them)... but for now this is a fine "stand-in" for "proof-of-concept".
 Now the fun begins.
 We setup Apache Airflow to run on a schedule... so that it pulls this data from S3 and writes it to staging tables in Redshift.
 From here we create the fact table.
 After that we create the dimension tables.
-Finally we perform our data checks to make sure the data is itself valid.
-Since this is a "proof-of-concept" the only two data checks I do are that the fact table (imdb_media) doesn't have any Null titles... and that imdb_rating (a dimension table) has the row where the rating is '9'.
+Finally we perform our data quality checks to make sure the data is itself valid.
+Since this is a "proof-of-concept" I only include TWO data checks.
+These are
+1. The fact table (imdb_media) doesn't have any Null titles...
+2. The dimension table imdb_rating has a row where the rating is '9'.

 ## Propose how often the data should be updated and why.
 If this project were to no longer be "proof of concept", I would imagine the data should be run on a monthly basis.
 This is because the statistics it gathers are so vast, that I don't foresee big changes in the data on a day-to-day or even weekly basis.
 This is also because the scope of the project would increase (e.g. including the "names" file like I mentioned above) since IMDB actually has over a dozen of these files, and they are all a goldmine.
 You can save money by running the ETL process on a monthly basis rather than a weekly basis, especially if the ETL process takes hours to run (as I expect it would).
 However... if we are a "lean" startup company and truly only care about data from the two files (name.basic and ratings.basic)... well... maybe we would want to run Apache Airflow on a weekly basis... since it only takes a few minutes to run... and who knows... maybe we are looking for quick short-lived trends, rather than large overall trends.